 Great news.
 The hard part’s over!
 Place your fridge and your washing machine where they’re going to live from now on, i.e. in the kitchen and in the laundry, then let everything settle before you start plugging stuff in.

 Before you plug your fridge back in, we recommend that you:

 - Check your owner’s manual to confirm when you should plug your fridge back in (most guidelines suggest that you leave things to sit for at least a few hours, to make sure any lubricant or coolant has settled).

 - Get your fridge in place first, that way you can get the rest of the moving out of the way.
 By the time you’re done, enough time will have passed that you should be able to plug your fridge back in (again, check your owner’s manual to confirm this).

 As for your washing machine, on the other hand?
 That isn’t so sensitive – you can set it up ASAP.
 It’s recommended that you run a load without any clothes first, then you’re good to go.

 Most Importantly: Sort Your Transport

 Wondering how to transport a fridge or a washing machine in the back of your station wagon?
 Well, bad news – your car probably isn’t going to cut it this time, unless your other car is a moving truck.
 We also don’t recommend trying to squeeze your white goods into the front basket of your pushbike, in case that’s what you were thinking.

 Save yourself the stress of cable-tying your boot closed or hiring a truck.
-Book a TAXIBOX to get your white goods from point A to point B, stress-free.
+Book a TAXIBOX storage unit to get your white goods from point A to point B, stress-free.
 As an added bonus, you get the peace of mind that your stuff will get to your new place in one piece.
 Not bad.
 Turns out moving your appliances isn’t so bad after all.
 Who knew?